arg0s/arg0s.in/_posts/2014-04-05-applying-lean-startup-principles-to-mobile-app-development.md

   feature: banner-lean.jpg
 ---

-I attended [DroidSync](http://www.droidsync.in), an event organized in Mumbai by Nitrocid (who also organized NitroDroid in Goa) for app developers and entrepreneurs.
+I attended [DroidSync](http://www.droidsync.in), an event organized in Mumbai by my friend [Prajyot Mainkar](http://www.twitter.com/prajyotm) of [Androcid](http://www.androcid.com) for app developers and entrepreneurs.
 I presented a session in the Business Track about applying Lean Startup principles to Mobile App Development.

 Read on for a quick abstract, and my slides futher below.